FernandoGalende/phone-react-app/README.md

 You can serve the application locally in debug mode by running `npm run start` **Do not forget to run first `npm install`**

+**.env is not in .gitignore file because in this case is only for debug**

 Runs the app in the development mode.<br>
 Open [http://localhost:4200](http://localhost:4200) to view it in the browser.